Study Abroad in Barcelona

 Explore Barcelona, Spain

 Barcelona’s art, architecture, and gastronomic reputation alone are enough to command global attention.
-Add its political, economic, and cultural influence to its respected higher education system and you get an irresistible destination for students from around the world.
+Add its political, economic, and cultural influence on its respected higher education system and you get an irresistible study abroad destination for students from around the world.

-- Guided tours of Museu Picasso and Gaudi’s La Sagrada Família
+- Guided tours of the Picasso Museum and Gaudí’s Sagrada Família

-- Day trips to Dali Museum in Figueres
+- Day trips to the Dalí Theatre Museum in Figueres

 - Visits to the Roman ruins in the coastal city Tarragona and the medieval town of Girona